TomasVotruba/tomasvotruba.com/resources/posts/2018/2018-01-29-how-to-deal-with-haters-in-comments-and-github.md

 - "Let's agree we disagree."
 - "I think we both tried to understand each other but I was not enough"
-- "I'm sorry, I still don't understand your points and I don't want to put more energy into thi"
+- "I'm sorry, I still don't understand your points and I don't want to put more energy into this"

 Next time, this person might realize it's not personal attack similar to his childhood experience in school or with his parents, but it's **only about miss interpretation** of words.
 And he or she might **call you** to express it better, like I do when I feel keyboard doesn't *work*.
 After all, [only 7 % of communication is verbal](http://ubiquity.acm.org/article.cfm?id=2043156).